Rocky: The Ultimate Film Franchise!

 Rocky had its premiere in New York City on November 20th 1976 and was released in the United States on December 3rd 1976.

-Rocky became the highest-grossing film of 1976, earning approximately $225 million worldwide.
+It became the highest-grossing film of 1976, earning approximately $225 million worldwide.

-The film received critical acclaim for Stallone's writing, as well as the film's performances, direction, musical score, cinematography and editing.
+The film received critical acclaim for Stallone's writing, as well as the performances, direction, musical score, cinematography and editing.

 Among other accolades, it received ten Academy Award nominations and won three including Best Picture.